 This 8-credit hour certification can be completed in the spring semester while students are enrolled in other courses in their degree programs or while studying abroad at the Madrid Campus, or it can be completed during an intensive summer session, starting in late May and finishing in late June.

-Summer I semester: May 25-June 25, including a mandatory visit to a school in Puertollano on Friday, June 5, costing 90 euros to cover transport and lunch (to be paid separately).
+Summer I semester: May 24-June 24, including a mandatory visit to a school in Puertollano on Friday, June 4, costing 90 euros to cover transport and lunch (to be paid separately, depending on the COVID-19 situation).

 The program provides students with: